githubixx/ansible-role-cilium-kubernetes/README.md

 The first thing to do is to check `templates/cilium_values_default.yml.j2`.
 This file contains the values/settings for the Cilium Helm chart that are different to the default ones which are located [here](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml).
 The default values of this Ansible role are using a TLS enabled `etcd` cluster.
 If you have a self hosted/bare metal Kubernetes cluster chances are high that there is already running an `etcd` cluster for the Kubernetes API server which is the case for me.
 I'm using my Ansible [etcd role](https://github.com/githubixx/ansible-role-etcd) to install such an `etcd` cluster and my [Kubernetes Certificate Authority role](https://github.com/githubixx/ansible-role-kubernetes-ca) to generate the certificates.
 So if you used my roles you can use this Cilium role basically as is.

 The `templates/cilium_values_default.yml.j2` template also contains some `if` clauses to use an `etcd` cluster that is not TLS enabled.
 See `defaults/main.yml` to check which values can be changed.
-You can also introduce your own variables and use it in `templates/cilium_values_user.yml.j2` if you want of course.

-But nothing is made in stone ;-) To use your own values just create a file called `cilium_values_user.yml.j2` and put it into the `templates` directory.
-Then this Cilium role will use that file to render the Helm values.
-You can use `templates/cilium_values_default.yml.j2` as a template or just start from scratch.
-As mentioned above you can modify all settings for the Cilium Helm chart that are different to the default ones which are located [here](https://github.com/cilium/cilium/blob/master/install/kubernetes/cilium/values.yaml).
+You can also introduce your own variables.
+To use your own values just create a file called `values.yml.j2` or `values.yaml.j2` and put it into the directory specified in `cilium_chart_values_directory`.
+Then this role will use that file to render the Helm values.

-After the values file (`templates/cilium_values_default.yml.j2` or `templates/cilium_values_user.yml.j2`) is in place and the `defaults/main.yml` values are checked the role can be installed.
+After the values file is in place and the `defaults/main.yml` values are checked the role can be installed.
 Most of the role's tasks are executed locally by default so to say as quite a few tasks need to communicate with the Kubernetes API server or executing [Helm](https://helm.sh/) commands.
 But you can delegate this kind of tasks to a different host by using `cilium_delegate_to` variable (see above).
 Just make sure that the host you delegate these kind of tasks has connection to the Kubernetes API server and the user a valid `KUBECONFIG` file.

 The default action is to just render the Kubernetes resources YAML file after replacing all Jinja2 variables and stuff like that.
 In the `Example Playbook` section below there is an `Example 2 (assign tag to role)`.
 The role `githubixx.cilium_kubernetes` has a tag `role-cilium-kubernetes` assigned.
 Assuming that the values for the Helm chart should be rendered (nothing will be installed in this case) and the playbook is called `k8s.yml` execute the following command: